Shinmera/cl-gpio/README.md

 ## How To
 Enumerate a list of all available GPIO pins on your system:

-    (gpio:available-pins)

-The pins must be exported for use first:

-    (gpio:export-pin 0 1 2)
+    (gpio:pins)

-You can then access the direction, value, edge, and active-low of each pin:
+You can then access the direction, edge, and active-low of each pin:

     (setf (gpio:direction 0) :out)
+    (gpio:active-low 0)

+If you try to read or set a PIN's value, its direction is automatically adjusted as necessary:

     (gpio:value 0)
+    (setf (gpio:value 0) T)

 On SBCL you can also wait for values: